The Sky Is Falling: If You Aren’t Paperless, Remote Technology Is Useless & You May Not Be Ethically Competent

 The moral of the story is that lawyer’s need to be aware of these cybersecurity dangers, and the best way to do so is to be prepared in advance.
 Not during a pandemic.

 Daniel J. Siegel, principal of the Law Offices of Daniel J. Siegel, provides technoethical guidance, general counsel services, and Disciplinary Board representation for attorneys and law firms.
-He is the editor of Fee Agreements in Pennsylvania (6th Edition) and author of Leaving a Law Practice: Practical and Ethical Issues for Lawyers and Law Firms (Second Edition), published by the Pennsylvania Bar Institute.
-He can be reached at firstname.lastname@example.org.
+He is the editor of Fee Agreements in Pennsylvania (6th Edition) and author of Changing Law Firms: Ethical Guidance for Pennsylvania Law Firms and Attorneys (2nd Edition), published by the Pennsylvania Bar Institute.
+He can be reached at email@example.com.